LingHsuan/IoT/README.md

 ## Motivation
 Most of us have plants in our house and place them by the window sill or on the balcony.<br>
-Potted plants and flowers can improve your idea generation, mood, which make your brain work better.<br>
-You may also feel joy while watering the plants!<br>
+Potted plants and flowers can improve your idea generation, mood, which make your brain work better, you may also feel joy while watering the plants!<br>
 Want to get more interactive with those lovely flowers and plants?<br>
-All you need to do is to prepare some materials, combine with the sample code.<br>
-Then you'll get a "Plant Itself" to understand the plant's status, take a good care of it!<br>
+All you need to do is to prepare some materials, combine with the sample code, then you'll get a "Plant Itself" to understand the plant's status, take a good care of it!<br>

 ## Preparation
 - Plant